Úbrež

 Úbrež (Ubrezs) is a village and municipality in the Sobrance District in the Košice Region of east Slovakia.
 In historical records the village was first mentioned in 1337.
 The village lies at an altitude of 130 metres and covers an area of 17.418 km^{2}.
-It has a population of 645 people.
-The village has a public library, gymnasium, and soccer pitch.
+It has a population of 1141 people.
+The village has a public gym, school, and soccer pitch.